 While the beauty industry makes people look and feel beautiful, it also has a very dark side, animal testing.
 Every year, millions of animals are tortured, poisoned, burned, crippled, and abused.
 The majority of people would agree that testing beauty products on animals is wrong and needs to stop.
-Despite bans on animal testing for cosmetics in several countries, many makeup brands in Canada, United States, and Australia still continue to test on animals.
-Taking advantage of people’s lack of knowledge, when it comes to the ethical treatment of animals.
+Despite bans on animal testing for cosmetics in several countries, many makeup brands in Canada,

 Many people aren’t aware that many top-brand beauty products that they use every day aren’t cruelty-free.
 However, that doesn’t mean you have to give up makeup for good.
 Thankfully, there are many cruelty-free beauty brands and products available, and it’s easier than ever to make the switch.
 If you’re interested in switching your cosmetics to cruelty-free alternatives but do not know where to begin, the tips and advice in this guide will help you become a cruelty-free shopper, while still looking beautiful!